somhi/MiSTdon/README.md

 ## Schematic

-Theres is not a consolidated schematic yet.
-All the related schematics are in the references [folder](references/Schematics/).
+ [MiSTdon.pdf](MiSTdon.pdf) contains a first draft of the schematic.
+All the related schematics where I based my design from are in the references [folder](references/Schematics/).

 Follows notes of what I have wired in my prototype.